UMAprotocol/UMIPs/UMIPs/PUNKETH-LSP.md

 When a price request is made, the following process should be followed:

 1. Determine the timeframe `T` used to calculate the price from Ancillary Data.
+See the *Ancillary Data Specifications* section for more infomation on retrieving this data.
 2. Retrieve all CryptoPunk `PunkBought` events from `T` seconds prior to expiration
 3. Identify the last price that each CryptoPunk was traded at using the event data -- Only one price should be produced per CryptoPunk even if they had traded multiple times.
 Due to a [bug in the CryptoPunk Market](https://github.com/UMAprotocol/UMIPs/pull/261#discussion_r622282931), this isn't as straightforward as reading the most recent value from the `PunkBought` event.
 The process we use is:
     - Scan through all of the `PunkBought` events and identify the function call that generated the `PunkBought` event: